Saturday Bible Study

 As pointed out in the reflection below, Fr.
 Hurley's career as a U. S. Department of State Foreign Service officer, including his visits to many Bible locales, and his interest and pursuits in religion and international relations, lend a unique geopolitical perspective to the studies.

-Lenten Bible Study - The Gospel of Mark
+Early Fall Bible Study - The Book of Daniel

 We meet from 10:30 to 11:45am in the East Conference Room.
 All are welcome!